osmhpi/stallgov/README.md

 To insert the module, run: `sudo insmod memutil.ko`

 `cpupower frequency-info` should now list `memutil` as one of the available governors.
-You'll possibly have to disable intel_pstate first.
+If you have an intel cpu you likely have to disable intel_pstate first.
+See "Disabling intel_pstate".

 Switch to the governor by using `cpupower frequency-set -g memutil`.